kevinvalk/terraform-provider-transip/README.md

 ## Installation

-Download the latest binary release from the [Releases](https://github.com/aequitas/terraform-provider-transip/releases) page, unzip it to a location in `PATH` (eg: `/usr/local/bin/`).
+Download the latest binary release from the [releases](https://github.com/kevinvalk/terraform-provider-transip/releases) page, unzip it and than you have two options for installing the provider:
+1. **System wide**: place the executable in `%APPDATA%\terraform.d\plugins` (Windows) or `~/.terraform.d/plugins` (All other systems) folder.
+2. **Project local**: place the executable in the `.terraform/plugins` directory where your main `.*tf` files reside.

+*See the [Third-party Plugins](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins) section in the terraform documentation for more information.*

 ## Notes

 - The Transip API managed DNS Entries as a list property of a Domain object.
 In this implementation I have opted to give DNS entries their own resource `transip_dns_record` to make management more in line with other Terraform DNS Providers.

-- Concurrently updating of DNS Entries is currently unstable.
-To improve reliability run Terraform with `-parallelism=1`.

 - Not all resources (especially the VPS resource) have been thoroughly tested.
 Use with care.

 ## Example

-Also see examples in: [examples/](https://github.com/aequitas/terraform-provider-transip/tree/master/examples).
+Also see examples in: [examples/](https://github.com/kevinvalk/terraform-provider-transip/tree/master/examples).

 ```hcl
 # Enable Transip API, whitelist your IP, create private key and provide it here